-NCERT Solutions for Class 11 Biology Chapter 11 Transport in Plants is available in downloadable format.
-It includes solved questions for all the Class 11 textbook questions.
-NCERT solutions for class 11 are extremely helpful for both CBSE board examinations as well as medical entrance examinations.
+NCERT Solutions for Class 11 Biology Chapter 11 Transport in Plants are available in downloadable format.
+They include solved questions for all the Class 11 textbook questions.
+NCERT Solutions for Class 11 are extremely helpful for both CBSE board examinations as well as medical entrance examinations.

-We at BYJU’S aim at making learning a hassle-free, easy and interesting experience.
-NCERT solutions are framed with the same vision.
-Practicing solutions this way instills confidence in students and is an effective way to manage time in examinations along with performing well to score optimum marks.
+We at BYJU’S, aim to make learning a hassle-free, easy and interesting experience.
+These solutions are framed with the same vision.
+Practising the NCERT solutions instils confidence in students and is an effective way to manage time in examinations, along with performing well to score optimum marks.

 Access Answers to NCERT Class 11 Biology Chapter 11 – Transport in Plants